-This issue is entirely devoted to articles from our 2018 symposium conference, entitled Fake News and "Weaponized Defamation": Global Perspectives, which drew scholars and practitioners to a packed lecture hall at Southwestern Law School in Los Angeles, California.
+This issue is entirely devoted to articles from our 2018 symposium conference, entitled Fake News and "Weaponized Defamation": Global Perspectives, drew scholars and practitioners to a packed lecture hall at Southwestern Law School in Los Angeles, California.
 Organized in partnership with the Southwestern Law Review and Southwestern International Law Journal, the symposium's Call for Papers yielded submitted abstracts from more than 100 scholars and practitioners from every corner of the world.
 Thirteen of the accepted articles were selected for publication in the Journal, the first four of which are published herein.

 The first article, "Fake News and Freedom of the Media," by Dr. Andrei Richter, analyzes recent initiatives to curtail fake news at the United Nations, the World Conference of International Telecommunications Union, the European Union, and before the European Court of Human Rights.
-Special attention is paid to the policy deliberations that resulted in the 2017 Joint Declaration on fake news announced by the U.N. and other treaty organizations, which Richter helped negotiate in his capacity as the Representative on Freedom of the Media at the Organization of Security and Co-operation in Europe.
+Special attention is paid to the policy deliberations that resulted in the 2017 Joint Declaration on fake news announced by the U.N. and other treaty organizations, which Richter helped negotiate in his capacity as the Senior Adviser of the Organization for Security and Co-operation in Europe's (OSCE) Representative on Freedom of the Media.